 Referred as the “Tea Capital Of North India”, Palampur is a small village settled in the north-west region of Himachal Pradesh.
 Like the famous destinations of the state, Palampur also reflects the surreal beauty of nature which is commonly known for its emerald green plantations enclosed by the gigantic ranges of Dhauladhar mountains.

-Tucked away from the chaos, these 6 places are a must visit while on a trip to Palampur to spend a surreal time amidst the nature.
+Are you planning a holiday to Palampur?
+Tucked away from the chaos, these 12 beautiful places to visit in Palampur are a must visit for those staying here and willing to spend a surreal time amidst the nature.

 Timings: 6:00 AM-7:00 PM (Everyday)